wearebraid/vueformulate.com/docs/guide/forms/README.md

 # Forms

-While you’re free to use `FormulateInput` elements as stand alone elements, it’s often useful to group them together into more traditional forms.
+While you’re free to use `FormulateInput` elements as stand-alone elements, it’s often useful to group them into more traditional forms.
 Doing this is as simple as wrapping your `FormulateInput` fields in a `FormulateForm` component.